 They may cite a statistic or resource page that’s out of date, or make an argument that isn’t quite accurate.

 When you find these instances, offer to make a correction—especially if you have an onsite article that already features the correct information.

 You can do something similar by offering to update old content.

-You can reach out to the publisher and offer to write a new version that’s updated for 2020.
+You can reach out to the site owner and offer to write a new version that’s updated for 2020.

 When you write this content (or revise what’s already there), you’ll get the chance to include a link back to your site in some way.

 If you know who to talk to, you can easily find guest speaking opportunities in your city.
 If and when you do, take them.

 Guest speaking gives you a chance to speak in front of like-minded professionals and show off your expertise.